 Please e-mail me (mph(at)brandeis.edu) if you find bugs or errors in any of these programs, if you would like to suggest added features, or just to let me know that you've used them.
 Please also acknowledge me in any publications resulting from research that makes substantial use of any of them.

 A package for doing GR-type tensor algebra and calculus.
 Compared to other such packages I know, it is easy to use and fairly comprehensive in the number of functions defined.
 Here is a notebook with documentation and an example of how to use the package.
-(Updated February 2013 to accommodate a change in Mathematica 9, should still work with Mathematica 8; see changelog at the end of the package.)
+(Last updated July 2015.)

 A simple package that teaches Mathematica how to do algebra and calculus with Grassmann variables.
 This package was jointly written with J. Michelson, with contributions from J. Guffin and L. Hlavaty.